djungowski/cucumber-assert/README.md

 ===============
 An assertion library for [cucumber.js](https://github.com/cucumber/cucumber-js).
 It allows assertions in cucumber.js without extra-long stacktraces when an assertion fails.

+## Note
+As of version 1.0.2 only cucumber.js >= 0.7.0 is supported.
+If you are still using an older version of cucumber.js, please use version 1.0.1

 ## Installation
 ```bash
 npm install cucumber-assert